-past Robin Yount into sole possession of 19th place on the career list.
-Cabrera, who is hitting .331 in his last 40 games, received a standing ovation after being replaced by a pinchrunner after his third single.

-Matt Vierling, Zach McKinstrv and Eric Haase also had three hits for Detroit.
+Harris slid in ahead of the throw to past Robin Yount into sole posseshome by the second baseman.
+He was sion of 19th place on the career list. originally called out for possibly hav-Cabrera, who is hitting .331 in his last tion after being replaced by a pinchrunner after his third single.
+Matt Vierling, Zach McKinstry and Eric Haase also had three hits for